 7. How to clean stainless steel pots and pans using baking soda and vinegar

+Need help cleaning burnt stainless steel pans and pots?
 Baking soda and vinegar to the rescue.
-Using just a sponge and baking soda may be enough to remove stains from stainless steel cookware.
+Using just a sponge and baking soda may be enough to remove gunk from the cookware.
 If not, pour a solution of water (about 80%) and vinegar (20%) in the stained pan.

 Boil for about a minute before pouring out the solution in the sink and adding more baking soda and scrubbing.
 Repeat this until your pots and pans shine again.